DenisGorbachev/cryptozaur/README.md

 ### Place a stop-loss order

 With Cryptozaur, you can **save money** by offloading your position in small chunks instead of market-selling through the orderbook.

+Additional benefits:
+* Protect your position from random spikes: single market-sells won't trigger your stop.
+* Protect your position from stop-runs: the exchange won't see your stops - instead, it will see regular limit / market orders after stop is triggered.

 ```
 cryptozaur stop.sell coinex ETH:BTC 0.068 350 10 600